 - 2.1.
 RE has a very high profile within the church school curriculum and learning activities shall provide fully for the needs of all learners. - 2.2.
 Learners shall be inspired by the subject and develop a wide range of higher level skills such as enquiry, analysis, interpretation, evaluation and reflection to deepen their understanding of the impact of religion on the world. - 2.3.
 Attainment shall be high and progress significant in developing an understanding of Christianity and a broad range of religions and world views. - 2.4.
 At the heart of RE in RCSAT schools shall be the teaching of Christianity, rooted in the person and work of Jesus Christ.
-There is a clear expectation that as inclusive communities, church schools encourage learning about other religions and world views, fostering respect for them. - 3.
-As C of E Primary Schools, pupils shall be encouraged to deepen their understanding of the Christian faith and to value the Church as a 'family'. - 4.
+There is a clear expectation that as inclusive communities, church schools encourage learning about other religions and world views, fostering respect for them. - 2.5.
 RCSAT schools shall pride themselves on their individual involvement in acts of worship (assemblies, Special services and Church Festivals) with their local church.
 The schools shall play an active part in helping pupils 'learn from religion' by involvement in visits to care homes, armistice services, the distributing of harvest gifts and helping others less fortunate than themselves.

-5. Church of England Statement of Entitlement for RE.
+3. Church of England Statement of Entitlement for RE.